Skip to content

 The following article was first published in the Mint newspaper on 08th August, 2023.
 The same was written by our Private Client team at Cyril Amarchand Mangaldas, who frequently publish their comments and opinions in the Mint.
 The online version of the article can be found here.

+Link to Can a Hindu family, comprising a married woman, her parents and her two very young children form a Hindu undivided family (HUF)?
 Can a Hindu family, comprising a married woman, her parents and her two very young children form a Hindu undivided family (HUF)?

 —Saranya NT